PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 19:07:18
+Last updated: 2024-04-05 19:07:52
-Random Quote: We can only die.
-Why else do we don these black cloaks, but to die in defense of the realm?  -  Qhorin Halfhand
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.